 Food is something you may want to take a closer look at if you have an anxious or sensitive child.
 Does your child have a food allergy and/ or react a certain way when they eat sugar, gluten, dairy, or any food that is known to irritate the digestive system and make his or her body feel hyper, sluggish, foggy, or just bad?

 Find support!
-If there is a good therapist that can help support your child and your self in this journey, I would highly suggest it.
+If there is a good therapist that can help support your child and yourself in this journey dealing with anxiety, I would highly suggest it.
 Having this resource is invaluable.
 An outside, knowledgeable source that can support you in your parenting of an anxious child and a person that your child can chat with about his or her emotions and gain tools to help is so VALUABLE.

 If your child has anxiety, it is important that you are the calm place for your child to go when he or she is feeling chaotic.
 If you are a sufferer of anxiety as well, you may consider getting help for yourself, so you can better help your child.
 Please know you are not alone and support is out there.